tri613/lottery-runner/README.md

 ## Options

 - **orderField** | `"data-order"`
-  The attribute's name that LotteryRunner depends on when sorting items and finding items' index.
+  The attribute that LotteryRunner depends on when sorting items and finding items' index.

   For example:
   ```html